Close icon

 Language Exemption

-A Language exemption is only applicable where a specific language is not a requirement for that course, such programmes in MIC include the BA programmes MI001, MI002, MI007, MI009 & MI010.
+A language waiver is only applicable where a specific language is not a requirement for that course, such programmes in MIC include the BA programmes MI001, MI002, MI007, MI009 & MI010.

-Where students have a language exemption, the language subject can be substituted with another subject to meet the 6 subject entry requirement.
+Where students have a language waiver, the language subject can be substituted with another subject to meet the 6 subject entry requirement.

-NUI Language Waiver is not Applicable for Mary Immaculate College.
+• NUI Language Waiver is not Applicable for Mary Immaculate College.
 The National University of Ireland (NUI) Language Waiver is completely separate.
-Even if you have a NUI waiver you still need to apply to Mary Immaculate College for a language waiver and follow the appropriate guidelines below.
+Even if you have a NUI waiver you still need to apply to Mary Immaculate College for a language waiver.

-Note: Existing exemption from the study of Irish granted under Circular 12/96 and M10/94 and held by students will continue to apply
+• Existing exemption from the study of Irish granted under Circular 12/96 and M10/94 and held by students will continue to apply.

 Additional Application Notes

-• Deadline for submission of Language Exemption application: 1 July
+• Deadline for submission of language waiver application: 1 July

 • You will receive an email acknowledgement of your application once submitted